lemmygtk/lemoa/README.md

 cargo run
 ```

-# Build inside Docker
+# Building with Docker
-Be sure you to replace `$PATH_TO_REPO` with the path to this cloned repo on your filesystem.
 ```
-sudo docker build --no-cache . -t lemoa:latest sudo docker run -v $PATH_TO_REPO:/home/lemoa/lemoa_volume -it lemoa:latest bash cd lemoa_volume/ cargo build
+sudo docker build --no-cache . -t lemoa:latest CONTAINER_ID=$(sudo docker create --name lemoa -t lemoa:latest) sudo docker cp $(CONTAINER_ID):/root/lemoa/target/release/lemoa .
 ```
-The binary will also be available on your host system since $PATH_TO_REPO is mounted as a shared volume between docker and host.
+Once the build is done, there will be an executable `lemoa` binary file in your current directory, executing it starts Lemoa :tada:.

 # License
 Lemoa is licensed under the [**GNU General Public License**](https://www.gnu.org/licenses/gpl.html): You can use, study and share it as you want.